 “Proper bike fitting, stretching and appropriate training methods can help prevent these types of overuse injuries,” said Dr. Schmidt.

 Minnesotans enjoy bicycling every month of the year, even when it’s icy.
 But according to Dr. Schmidt, one of the most dangerous times of the year to ride may be in the spring, when everyone is especially anxious to get outside, but the roads are still full of debris, including sand and gravel as well as unrepaired potholes.

 “The causes of bike injuries will vary somewhat with the season, which influences the safety and condition of the surface the cyclist rides on, their visibility, and other factors that affect the risk of falls or collisions,” he said.

 In addition to road construction detours and debris during the summer months, heat exhaustion can also be a problem.
 Symptoms of hyperthermia include disorientation, which can put cyclists at risk for injuries from falls and crashes.
 Good hydration and common sense are critical at all times – but especially during extremely hot and humid weather.

 A bicycle injury may be a minor setback, but in time most can get back to enjoying this activity.

 “In general, a reasonable period of healing and off-bike rehabilitation would be needed before riding again after suffering a fracture, but it depends on what type of fracture occurred and how it was treated,” explains Dr. Schmidt.

 So get out there and safely enjoy the great trails and amenities available for cyclists in our nationally recognized city!
-If you do experience an injury, HCMC has nationally recognized orthopedic specialists who can help you get back on track as soon as possible.
+If you do experience an injury, Hennepin Healthcare has nationally recognized orthopedic specialists who can help you get back on track as soon as possible.